Craters of the Moon National Monument and Preserve: Limbert's expedition

-Limbert set out on his third and most ambitious foray to the area in May 1920, this time with Walter Cole and an Airedale Terrier to accompany him.
-Starting from Minidoka, Idaho, they explored what is now the monument area from south to north passing Two Point Butte, Echo Crater, Big Craters, North Crater Flow, and out of the lava field through the Yellowstone Park and Lincoln Highway (now known as the Old Arco-Carey Road).
+Limbert set out on his third and most ambitious foray to the area in May 1920, this time with W.L.
+Cole and an Airedale terrier to accompany him.
+Starting from Minidoka, Idaho, they explored what is now the park from south to north, passing Two Point Butte, Echo Crater, Big Craters, North Crater Flow, and out of the lava field through the Yellowstone Park and Lincoln Highway (now known as the Old Arco-Carey Road).
 Taking the dog along was a mistake, Limbert wrote, "for after three days' travel his feet were worn and bleeding."
+Many of the names Limbert gave to formations and places during his travels are still in use.

 A series of newspaper and magazine articles written by Limbert were later published about this and previous treks, which increased public awareness of the area.
-The most famous of these was an article that appeared in a 1924 issue of National Geographic where he called the area "Craters of the Moon," helping to solidify the use of that name.
-In the article he had this to say about the cobalt blue of the Blue Dragon Flows:
+The most famous of these was an article that appeared in a 1924 issue of National Geographic where he called the area "Craters of the Moon", helping to solidify the use of that name.
+In the article, he wrote about the beauty of the cobalt blue of the Blue Dragon Flow: